Clinical Knowledge Base

 Eating Disorders & Development

-The desire to grow up — the primary role of a parent
+The desire to grow up

 The most important role of a parent is giving their child the desire to grow up.
 Drawing on his doctoral research, …